renaissance-publishing/renaissance/content/chapters/21-races.md

 - 10 ranks in Control
 - 10 ranks in Spellcraft
 - 10 ranks in any *Technical* skill
-- 10 ranks in any skill
-- The *Unique Outlook* Trait (usually resistant to stress related to death)
+- A racial optional trait

 Most members of Clay-Men Communities speak a local variant of *Clay* (CM).
+The *Unique Outlook* trait is common, usually for *resistance to stress related to personal death*.

 #### Optional Trait: Aquatic